eyalabraham/dragon/README.md

 - Implement semi-graphic-8, maybe 12 and 24, as some hames use these modes.
 - Joystick drift: check reference voltage reduce to TTL output level from 74LS244
 - Change RESET button function to allow complete restart of emulation without power-cycle, such as a long press.
-- Modify keyboard read functionality to trigger on other keyboard scan method, for example: Chuckie Egg

 ## Files